salvillalon45/OdinBookClient-theOdinProject/README.md

             ```
     -   **When to use forEach and Map**

-        -   Learned that if I want to do a nested loop and get a value and return it.
+        -   Learned that if I want a flat result from nested loops.
 It will not work with map I need to use a forEach https://stackoverflow.com/questions/51743372/javascript-nested-map-returning-multiple-arrays

         ```
         If you want a flat result, this isn't a use case for map.
 The simple solution is just to use an array you close over and push to: